szkrd/job-interviews/README.md

 - [x] do I want to keep model-related logic in the smart components or do I want to move them into the services?
       **Answer**: yes, for now, since this is a tiny project.
+- [ ] getting the whole http request (body and header) feels wrong, what is the proper way of dealing with pagination and ratelimit errors?

 ### Search component